arpi17/coding-assignment/README.md

 # Coding assignment

-My final solution is written in JavaScript and can be found at the `index.js` file.
+My final solution is written in JavaScript and can be found in the `index.js` file.
 Some test files in JSON format are also included.

 ### Usage

-The simplest way to run the code is by using the _Node.js_ environment.
+The simplest way to run the code is by using the [Node.js](https://nodejs.org/en/) environment.
 Open up a terminal at the root of the folder and type `node index`.
 The output will appear on the console.

 All the necessary funcionality is included in the `main()` function.
 Its parameters - the _input file_ and the _merge distance_ - can be changed at the top of the `index.js` file.